-Emerging Brisbane illustrator and artist Pip Boydell is gaining a steady following in her home town.
+Emerging Brisbane illustrator and artist Pip Spiro is gaining a steady following in her home town.
 Her first exhibition at Black + Spiro last year was a sell-out, and she has since been working on commissions from Australia and overseas.
 After studying business and working in advertising, Pip took a leap of faith and decided to quit her job to focus on what she's always enjoyed the most - drawing.
 Since then she held her first show, and is working towards her next.

 Which five words best describe you?
 Contradictory, aesthetic, detailed, impatient and vague.

 What's the best lesson you’ve learnt along the way?
 Don’t let perfect get in the way of better.
 At times I can become crippled with indecision however I’m learning that sometimes you just have to take that first step – any step – as once you’ve made a start, you’ve no choice but to make it work.

 How did you get your career start and what path have you taken since?
 Growing up I was always torn - one foot in the arts and the other in more academic pursuits.
 I studied business management at university and worked in advertising agencies after my degree.
 However, I always knew that it wasn’t my ‘end game’ and longed for a more creative outlet.
 So in 2011 I took a leap of faith and quit my job with no forwarding plans – in hindsight very scary and quite silly!
 Luckily things have a way of panning out and four months later I had an exhibition of my work through Black and Spiro – which was fortunately a success.
 Selling out at the exhibition gave me the "permission" to really commit to my drawing and illustration; and since then my primary source of business is commission work for private customers across Australia and overseas.